-Created in 1985 by Greg Evans, Luann is a comic strip about the life of Luann DeGroot, a 'typical high school student', with her trials and tribulations.
-She has typical parents (working dad, housewife mom), a lazy, annoying older brother (Brad), and a small group of friends (nerdy best friend Bernice and Black Best Friend Delta).
-Her main rival is Tiffany the cheerleader, and the men in her life are nerdy Gunther and handsome Aaron Hill (and his Suspiciously Similar Substitutes).Sometimes funny, and occasionally poignant, it's known for capitalizing on current trends, and dropping Anvilicious subplots about various subjects (marijuana use, 9/11), in an attempt to be modern and legitimate.
+Created in 1985 by Greg Evans, Luann is a comic strip about the life of Luann DeGroot, a typical high school student, with her trials and tribulations.
+She has typicalparents, a lazy, annoying older brother named Brad, and her best friends Bernice and Delta.
+Her main rival is Tiffany the cheerleader, and the men in her life are nerdy Gunther and handsome Aaron Hill (and his Suspiciously Similar Substitutes).Sometimes funny, and occasionally poignant, it's known for capitalizing on current trends, and dropping Anvilicious subplots about various subjects (i.e. marijuana use, 9/11) in an attempt to be modern and legitimate.
 Most of the characters seem to exist as two-dimensional archetypes, with rare glimpses into more aspects of their personalities, so you will find a lot of tropes in here played totally straight (though Tropes Are Not Bad).
-It also gained a new focus, as lazy brother Brad shifted into becoming a co-main character of sorts, gaining nearly as much page time as his sister thanks to a subplot where he joins the fire department (post-9/11) and falls for the beautiful Toni Daytona.
+It also gained a new focus, as lazy brother Brad shifted into becoming a co-main character of sorts, gaining nearly as much page time as his sister thanks to a subplot where he joins the fire department post 9/11 and falls for the beautiful Toni Daytona.
 As well, Luann's idealized crush Aaron has left the strip entirely.

 Examples of Tropes:

 Aborted Arc: The storyline where Aaron was hiding his relationship with Diane was supposed to be Aaron and another boy.
 Evans bailed out, fearing too great a backlash and not having the subscriber base Lynn Johnston had to pull the same thing off without a significant loss in readership.